antor44/AI-Bluetooth-Phone-Assistant/README.md

 > ⚠️ **WARNING FOR SBC USERS (Orange Pi Zero 3, Raspberry Pi, etc.):**
-> SBCs not tested; for now, they might not be supported due to different system software.
+> SBCs not tested; for now, they might not be supported due to different system software/hardware.

 ### 1. Clone the Assistant Repository